-Field Description Languages This option allows the user to select the language(s) Languages 1 0 0 0 0 to be used for voice prompts.
+Field Description Languages This option allows the user to select the language(s) to be used for voice prompts.
 Click the Wizard icon to open the language selection dialog box and define languages in a specific order, and then upon reaching an access number, the end user can choose one of these languages.
-Brand Prompts IVR prompts can be customized per access number.
+Brand Prompts IVR prompts can be customized per access Diana i fompts number.
 Specify the directory where the custom prompt files are located.
 The Media Server will look for the prompts in that folder first and if found - use them.
-Otherwise, it will use default files. use them.
-Otherwise, it will use default mes.
+Otherwise, it will use default files.
 For example, put customized English prompts under the directory /porta_var/psmsc/custom- files/prompts/brands/my_company/en and specify "my_company" in this field.
 Follow Me This option specifies how long the IP phone will Timeout ring before the call goes to follow-me numbers.
 Play Welcome If this option is enabled, the IVR will play the Message welcome message to the user once he reaches an access number.